MicrosoftDocs/dataexplorer-docs/data-explorer/database-script.md

 *  Two scripts can't be added at the same time on the same cluster.
 Adding two scripts results in the following error: `Code="ServiceIsInMaintenance"`.
 You can work around the issue by placing a dependency between the two scripts so that they are created sequentially.
     * A script can't be removed while another is being added.
     * Two scripts can't be removed at the same time.
-    * This apply only to script creation / removal.
-Once the scripts resource exist, many can run in parallel.
+    * These limitations only apply to script creation or removal.
+Once script resources exist, you can run them in parallel.

 ## Troubleshooting